hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ![View Conversations](assets/message-analysis-view-conversations.png)

 ### Downloading the report
 There is an option to email the Message or Conversation data in CSV format if needed.
-This can be done by clicking on the
+This can be done by clicking on the `Email Report` button above the table showing the data.

 ![emailreport](assets/ma3.png)
-button above the table showing the data.

 The CSV file will be sent to you on the Email address registered with your account.